TanZng/data-dota/README.md

 # Introduction

 Questions formulated:
-- Does sunlight affect match stamp or comeback?
+- Does sunlight affect how likely a match will feature a stomp or a comeback?
 - Spike in win-rate by hero/season/month?
-- Which lineup (other heroes) favors certain champions?
+- Which lineup (other heroes) favors certain heroes?

 # Pipeline